xy-241/CS-Notes/content/Computer Organisation/Processor/Clock Oscillator.md

 > **External Clock Source**
 > ![[arduino_uno_crystal_oscillator.png|300]]
 > - The Crystal oscillator is the built-in external clock source that runs at 16MHZ, named indicating 16.000H9H
-> - Crystal oscillator is more expensive and accurate, serial communication needs such accuracy to work
+> - Crystal oscillator is more expensive and accurate, [[Serial Communication]] needs such accuracy to work, the data will be corrupted if there is a slight mismatch from the agreed [[Serial Communication#Baud Rate]]
 >
 > **Internal Clock Source**
 > - Calibrated Internal RC Oscillator running at **8MHz**